Open Monday through Saturday 8:00 am to 5:45 pm

 The facility also includes features that were a carryover from the HBF operations including a recycle tent, recyclable storage/baler building (formerly used to bale MSW and recyclables but now used exclusively for recyclables), used oil collection tank, a hazardous waste storage container, an equipment maintenance building and stockpile and burial area.

-The public and commercial haulers deposit MSW onto the tipping floor.
+The public and commercial haulers deposit municipal solid waste onto the tipping floor.
 The waste is removed from the floor and placed in a transfer trailer.

 Operational hours are Monday through Saturday 8:00 A.M. to 5:45 P.M. and Sundays from Noon to 4:00 P.M.
 An estimated 6,500 to 7,500 tons of MSW will be transported to the CPL each year.